Create Your Own Concrete Orbs in 5 Easy Steps

 Other garden-related posts you might enjoy: vintage spoon garden markers, homemade terrarium, and garden signs.

-Three Cement Orbs in the GardenI’ve been completely fascinated with the idea since a college friend of mine posted a picture of the ones she made on Facebook.
-So for two years I’ve talked about it, stock-piled glass globes for molds, and even bought two eighty pound bags of concrete mix at a garage sale.
-Finally, the right mood hit me and I was able to give it a go.
+For months I thought about the project, stock-piled glass globes for molds, and even bought two eighty pound bags of concrete mix at a garage sale.
+Finally, the right mood hit me and I gave it a go.

 Materials for Making Cement Orbs: